ajwad-shaikh/CloudNine/README.md

 - ### upload.py
     - Contains script to calculate features of train set and upload the results to Firebase Realtime Database

+## Feature Database

+We have computed and uploaded features of all images in the training set (550 images) to a Firebase Realtime Database.
+You can view the feature database here -> [Link to Database](https://odk-x-push.firebaseio.com/cloudNine.json)

 Course - CS313a - Image Processing
 Mentor - Dr. Pritee Khanna
-Team - Ajwad Shaikh and Kaushal Sharma
-Institute - Indian Institute of Information Technology, Design and Manufacturing, Jabalpur
+Team - [Ajwad Shaikh](https://ajwad-shaikh.github.io) and Kaushal Sharma Institute - Indian Institute of Information Technology, Design and Manufacturing, Jabalpur